the six most beautiful villages of naxos

 4. Melanes

 Melanes is located in a valley dotted with citrus trees, springs, and ancient ruins.
-Just outside the village lies one of Naxos’s most famous sights, the 6.4-meter Kouros statue, in a garden since the 6th century BC.
-Melanes is also home to remnants of a Roman aqueduct and a small 18th-century monastery.
-The blend of natural beauty and historical intrigue makes it a rewarding stop.
+Just outside the village lies one of Naxos’ most famous sights, the 6.4-meter Kouros statue, located in a garden since the 6th Century BC.
+Melanes is also home to the remains of a Roman aqueduct and a small 18th-century monastery.
+The blend of natural beauty and historical intrigue makes this a rewarding stop.

 Useful information: